AlejandroBeltre/AlejandroBeltre/README.md

 ### 👨‍💻About me:
 - I'm currently studiying software engineering at INTEC on Santo Domingo, Dominican Republic <img src="https://upload.wikimedia.org/wikipedia/commons/9/9f/Flag_of_the_Dominican_Republic.svg" width="30">.
-- I'm currently focusing on mastering front-end development but my main goal is to become a full-stack software developer at the time.
+- I'm currently mastering the Full-Stack Web Development with the use of React to the frontend and .NET Core for the backend, Im learning and applying all the best practices for this.

 ---